From concept to community

 "78% of my time is spent just getting that in the right place and sometimes I have to give up so the designs just cannot be the same."

-Re-evaluating priorities, I identified that adding the route map was both the most time-consuming step and the lowest-ranked element in the research.
-I created a new version replacing maps with photos of the club, shifting the focus to community rather than logistics, eliminating the screenshot bottleneck and speeding up the process.
+To address this I created a new version replacing maps with photos of the club, shifting the focus to community rather than logistics, eliminating the screenshot bottleneck and speeding up the process.

 .